Alexander Bedward

-Alexander Bedward (born 1848 in Saint Andrew Parish, north of Kingston, Jamaica - died 8 November 1930) was the founder of Bedwardism.
+Alexander Bedward (1848, Saint Andrew Parish, north of Kingston, Jamaica - 8 November 1930) was the founder of Bedwardism.
 He was one of the most successful preachers of Jamaican Revivalism.
 Along with Joseph Robert Love, Bedward was one of the forerunners of Marcus Garvey and his brand of pan-Africanism.

 Early life

 In his twenties, Bedward worked on the construction of the Panama Canal.
 Jamaican labourers were subjected to harsh working conditions, before being boarded up at night in shoddy, disease-ridden shacks.
 In addition, white American workers were paid significantly more than their black counterparts.
 This experience would have a profound effect on Bedward's later life.

-Bedward had charisma, an acute sense of theatre, a scorching sense of injustice, and unshakeable faith in the righteousness of his words and deeds.
+Bedward had charisma, an acute sense of theatre, a scorching sense of injustice, and an unshakeable faith in the righteousness of his words and deeds.